gfmvs/PEGAS/docs/tutorial.md

 PEGAS supports launches to orbits defined by a reference body (selecting target in the universe map).
 However, this way you can only define the target **orbital plane** - apoapse and periapse still need to be entered by variable.

+New Function: You can now set up a post launch task script, using the following line
+* SET postlaunch_task to `TRUE`.
+* SET postlaunch_script to "script_name".`

+Also, a Line `RUN pegas.` with preload bootfile can make your launch much easier.

 Important note: selecting target will only work for bodies orbiting the Earth (or any body that you're launching from\*).

 \* - none tested except Kerbin and Earth.